 At Wasabi, we believe cloud storage should be simple.
 Unlike legacy cloud storage services with confusing storage tiers and convoluted pricing schemes, we provide a single product—with predictable, affordable and straightforward pricing—that satisfies any cloud storage requirement.
 You can use Wasabi for any data storage class: active data, active archive and inactive archive.

-Wasabi offers direct, high-speed connectivity to AWS, Microsoft Azure, Google Cloud Platform, Packet and other popular IaaS and PaaS platforms through partnerships with leading colocation, carrier hotel and exchange providers like Equinix, Flexential and Limelight Networks.
+Wasabi has the ability to connect to your cloud applications running in AWS, Microsoft Azure, and Google Cloud Platform via the direct connect services offered by those providers (i.e. AWS Direct Connect).
+This range of connectivity options is enabled by Wasabi’s strong partnerships with leading data center and exchange providers including Equinix, Flexential, Megaport, Digital Realty, and Iron Mountain.
 These private network connections avoid internet latency and bottlenecks, providing fast and predictable performance.
 You can also connect your private enterprise network or private cloud directly to Wasabi.
 Unlike with legacy cloud providers, with Wasabi Direct Connect you never pay extra transfer (egress) fees to move data out of Wasabi.

 Wasabi Direct Connects to Public and Private Compute Clouds